ExcitedStates/qfit-3.0/README.md

 -------------

-### 4. Activate backbone sampling and bond angle sampling to model alternate conformers for a single residue of interest (slower, more precise)
+### 4. Deactivate backbone sampling and bond angle sampling to model alternate conformers for a single residue of interest (faster, less precise)

-In its default mode, *qfit_residue* only samples side chain conformations.
- While this is inherently faster, to take full advantage of qfit modeling capabilities, we recommend enabling backbone sampling using our KGS routine.
-This can be achieved using the *-bb* flag.
+In its default mode, *qfit_residue* and *qfit_protein* samples backbone conformations using our KGS routine.
+This can be disabled using the *-bb* flag.

-For optimal results, we also recommend sampling the bond angle N-CA-CB, which can be activated by means of the *-sa* flag.
+For even faster (and less precise) results, one can also disable the sampling of the bond angle N-CA-CB, which can be deactivated by means of the *-sa* flag.

-Other useful sampling parameters that can be tweaked:
+Other useful sampling parameters that can be tweaked to make qFit run faster at the cost of precision:

-* Step size (in degrees) sampled around each rotamer: *-s* flag (default: 6)
+* Increase step size (in degrees) sampled around each rotamer: *-s* flag (default: 10).
-* Rotamer neighborhood sampled: *-rn* flag (default: 40)
+* Decrease rotamer neighborhood sampled: *-rn* flag (default: 80)
-* Parsimonious selection of the number of conformers output by qFit using the Bayesian Information Criterion (BIC): *-T* flag.
+* Disable parsimonious selection of the number of conformers output by qFit using the Bayesian Information Criterion (BIC): *-T* flag.
-* Randomize the b-factors of generated conformers: *-rb* flag (recommended).

 Using the example 3K0N:

-`qfit_residue /path/to/3K0N.mtz /path/to/3K0N.pdb A,113 -bb -sa -s 5 -T -rb -rn 45`
+`qfit_residue /path/to/3K0N.mtz -l 2FOFCWT,PH2FOFCWT /path/to/3K0N.pdb A,113 -bb -sa -s 20 -T -rn 45`

 For a full list of options, run: